petans24/search-guard/README.md

 * Install search-guard-2 plugin
  * ``sudo bin/plugin install com.floragunn/search-guard-2/2.1.0.0-alpha1``

-Bot plugins need to be installed on every node in the clsuter.
+Both plugins need to be installed on every node in the cluster.
 Tribe nodes are not yet supported.

 After the plugins are installed you need to configure them. ``search-guard-ssl`` needs to be configured statically in elasticsearch.yml (any change needs a restart of the node).
 See [search-guard-ssl documentation](https://github.com/floragunncom/search-guard-ssl) how to configure it. ``search-guard-2`` needs only a single entry in elasticsearch.yml (see below), all other configuration is stored in Elasticsearch itself and can be dynamically changed without restarting a node or the cluster.